sergueik/selenium_java/swd_recorder/README.md

 ### Info
-This is a OS-independent successor to the
-[Selenium WebDriver Page Recorder](https://github.com/dzharii/swd-recorder) of Dmytro Zharii based on [The Standard Widget Toolkit](https://www.eclipse.org/swt/), and [SWT new widgets library Opal Project by Laurent Caron](https://github.com/lcaron/opal)
+Selenium WebDriver Eclipse Toolkit is a OS-independent successor to the [Selenium WebDriver Page Recorder](https://github.com/dzharii/swd-recorder) of Dmytro Zharii based on [The Standard Widget Toolkit](https://www.eclipse.org/swt/), and [SWT new widgets library Opal Project by Laurent Caron](https://github.com/lcaron/opal)